lwunruh/ToastMod/README.md

 # The Toast Mod

 Adds toast and toast-related things to Minecraft.
-Better README coming soon.
+CURRENTLY WORKING ON PORT TO 1.17.

 **Curseforge:** https://www.curseforge.com/minecraft/mc-mods/the-toast-mod